Sunny3189/robust-turtle-609b3/src/pages/index.md

 sections:
   - type: hero_section
     title: Heritage of India
-    subtitle: Taste the spices of home away from home.
+    subtitle: >-
+      Taste the spices of home away from home.
+“People coming from India and overseas missing their food and culture in Canada, we provide them feel and spices of home in Canada.
+From Indian groceries to the traditional clothing for the celebrations such as Diwali, Holi etc. Come and get the essence of Indian food and culture.”
     actions: []
     align: left
     image: images/good-bee.jpg